The Amazing Digital Circus: Release

 During The Amazing Digital Circus pre-production phase in the middle of 2022, Glitch released character trailers that served as proofs of concept testing the series' animation style and visuals.
-A teaser was released on 27 January 2023.
+A teaser trailer was released on 23 January 2023.
 The pilot's official trailer was released on 22 September, and the episode was released on 13 October.
-Following the pilot's popularity, Glitch confirmed in November that there would be "more Digital Circus".
-In February 2024, a full nine-episode season was announced to be in production, with the pilot being "upgraded" to episode 1.
-As of 15 August 2025, six episodes have been released.
+Following the pilot's popularity, Glitch confirmed in November that there would be "more Digital Circus.
+In February 2024, a full nine-episode season was announced to be in production, with the pilot being "upgraded" to episode one.

 Initially, Glitch stated that there were no plans for The Amazing Digital Circus to be put on streaming platforms besides YouTube, as they want full creative control of their productions.
-Later, it was announced that, following the release of the third episode on 4 October the series would become available to stream on Netflix; episodes will continue to premiere on YouTube first, and Netflix will have no creative control over the series.
+Later, it was announced that, following the release of the third episode on 4 October, the series would become available to stream on Netflix; episodes will continue to premiere on YouTube first, and Netflix will have no creative control over the series.
 The show has been promoted with merchandise.
-On the long wait between the release of each episode, Yang said: "If we had to wait until the entire season was ready before dropping any episodes, [the Digital Circus pilot] would not have premiered for years ... dropping all the episodes at the same time is not only impractical but also counterintuitive ...
-For us, not only is [the wait] practical but it works a little bit in our favor because every time we make a new episode of anything, we can make a big event about it."
+On the long wait between the release of each episode, Yang said, "If we had to wait until the entire season was ready before dropping any episodes, [the Digital Circus pilot] would not have premiered for years ... dropping all the episodes at the same time is not only impractical but also counterintuitive ...
+For us, not only is [the wait] practical, but it works a little bit in our favor because every time we make a new episode of anything, we can make a big event about it".

+The Last Act

+The ninth and final episode, "Remember", was released on YouTube and Netflix on 19 June 2026, following a theatrical premiere alongside episode eight, titled The Amazing Digital Circus: The Last Act, that released on 4 June.
+Though initially planned as a four-day Fathom Entertainment limited theatrical event across the United States, Canada, Latin America, and Japan, ticket demand and sold-out theatres led to the release expanding to additional countries and regions.
+In the United States, the event was expanded to 2,221 theatres from an initial 900, and, along with other select countries, extended from four days to two weeks.
+The release was also expanded to include showings on 4DX screens.

+The Amazing Digital Circus: The Last Act grossed $36.6 million globally by the end of its opening weekend, including $12.7 million in Europe, $1.2 million in Mexico, and $2.1 million across Australia and New Zealand combined.
+In the United States, the film topped the Thursday box office on its opening day with $7.86 million, and went on to earn an additional $12.7 million over the course of its opening weekend; The Last Act finished its opening weekend in fifth place both globally and in the United States.
+According to Animation Magazine, The Last Act has become Fathom's "biggest opening weekend ever" as of June 2026.